 Because LTC benefit plans are often long-term in nature, cash flow testing is a potentially important part of the management of an LTC benefit plan.
 The degree of rigor in analyzing an LTC benefit plan has increasing importance if the LTC benefit plan is a more significant portion of the sponsoring entity's business.
-Therefore, when performing asset adequacy analyses, the actuary should refer to ASOP No. 7 and ASOP No. 22, Statements of Opinion Based on Asset Adequacy Analysis by Actuaries of Life or Health Insurers.
+Therefore, when performing asset adequacy analyses, the actuary should refer to ASOP No. 7 and ASOP No. 22, Statements of Actuarial Opinion Based on Asset Adequacy Analysis for Life Insurance, Annuity, or Health Insurance Reserves and Other Liabilities.